A New Fight-or-Flight Pacemaker Mechanism via Ryanodine Receptor Abundance and Superclustering

 Author summary

 The heartbeat begins in the sinoatrial node, the heart’s natural pacemaker.
 During stress or exercise, pacemaker cells accelerate their firing rate via β-adrenergic (“fight-or-flight”) stimulation.
-Although Ca signals are known to drive this acceleration, how the underlying ryanodine receptor (RyR) Ca release channels are organized at the nanoscale—and how this organization changes during stimulation—has remained unclear.
+Although Ca signals are known to drive this acceleration via electrogenic Na/Ca exchanger, how the underlying ryanodine receptor (RyR) Ca release channels are organized at the nanoscale and how this organization changes during stimulation remain unclear.
 Here, we used super-resolution microscopy (dSTORM) to visualize individual RyRs in rabbit pacemaker cells.
 We found that RyRs form heterogeneous clusters that include rare, very large “superclusters.” β-adrenergic stimulation increased overall RyR density, enlarged clusters, and markedly increased the number of superclusters.
-To understand how these structural changes affect pacemaker function, we developed a computational sinoatrial node cell model in which each RyR is represented explicitly and arranged according to our imaging data.
-Numerical model simulations revealed that superclusters act as strong Ca-release hotspots that fire early during diastolic depolarization and recruit neighboring clusters.
-When combined with β-adrenergic enhancement of Ca cycling and membrane currents, these effects synergistically accelerated action potential firing.
-Together, our results identified dynamic RyR reorganization as a key structural mechanism that helps the heart reach its fastest rates during fight-or-flight response.
+To understand how these structural changes affect pacemaker function, we developed a computational sinoatrial node cell model in which each RyR was represented explicitly and arranged according to our imaging data.
+Numerical model simulations revealed that superclusters act as Ca-release hotspots that fire early during diastolic depolarization and recruit neighboring RyR clusters to fire via Ca-induce-Ca-release mechanism.
+When combined with β-adrenergic enhancement of Ca cycling and membrane currents, the superclustering and RyR abundance synergistically accelerated action potential firing.
+Together, our results identified dynamic nanoscale RyR network reorganization as a key structural mechanism in fight-or-flight response.